 Soon, an excited announcer claimed to be at the crash site, describing in great detail a metallic, cylindrical spaceship with a hideous Martian emerging!!

 The Martian war machine then fired a “heat-ray” disintegrating 7,000 National Guardsman!
 Next they reported other “Martian cylinders” landing in Chicago, Buffalo and St. Louis!
 Oh my God!
 The radio actors were VERY good at their job, portraying terrified announcers and using plenty of creepy alien sound effects.
 Announcers reported widespread panic had broken out in all major US cities, with thousands desperately trying to flee the invasion.

 In fact, that was exactly what was happening.
 The country was already on edge, with news of Hitler’s Nazis threatening yet another world war.
 As many as a million radio listeners believed that a Real Martian Invasion was actually occurring.
 Panic broke out across the country with terrified civilians jamming the highways to escape, begging police for gas masks.
 When news of the real-life panic reached the CBS Radio Studio in New York, Welles was shocked.
 He personally went on the air to remind listeners that it was just a radio play, none of it was real.

-Politicians wanted his head and the police wanted him arrested.
-The next day (Halloween by chance), a bewildered-looking Orson Welles held a press conference stating he never had any intention of deceiving people or inciting a panic.
-In fact, the publicity helped land him a contract in Hollywood, where two years later he directed, wrote, produced, and starred in the Oscar winning movie Citizen Kane.
+That night, politicians wanted his head and the police wanted him arrested.
+They stormed the CBS studio in Manhattan.
+The next day (Halloween by chance), a bewildered-looking Orson Welles held a quick press conference, stating he never had any intention of deceiving people or inciting a panic.
+He was just trying to put on a good show for his audience.
+In fact, the ego-centric Welles soaked up the attention.